Search Results

 Salvation unto Us Has Come

-Author: Paul Speratus, 1484-1551 Hymnal: Lutheran Service Book #555 (2006) Meter: 8.7.8.7.8.8.7 Lyrics: 1 Salvation unto us has come By God's free grace and favor; Good works cannot avert our doom, They help and save us never.
-Faith looks to Jesus Christ alone, Who did for all the world atone; He is our one Redeemer.
-2 What God did in His Law demand And none to Him could render Caused wrath and woe on ev'ry hand For man, the vile offender.
-Our flesh has not those pure desires The spirit of the Law requires, And lost is our condition.
-3 It was a false, misleading dream That God His Law had given That sinners could themselves redeem And by their works gain heaven.
-The Law is but a mirror bright To bring the inbred sin to light That lurks within our nature.
-4 From sin our flesh could not abstain, Sin held its sway unceasing; The task was useless and in vain, Our guilt was e'er increasing.
-None can remove sin's poisoned dart Or purify our guileful heart-- So deep is our corruption.
-5 Yet as the law must be fulfilled Or we must die despairing, Christ came and has God's anger stilled, Our human nature sharing.
-He has for us the Law obeyed And thus the Father's vengeance stayed Which over us impended.
-6 Since Christ has full atonement made And brought to us salvation, Each Christian therefore may be glad And build on this foundation.
-Your grace alone, dear Lord, I plead, Your death is now my life indeed, For You have paid my ransom.
-7 Let me not doubt, but truly see Your Word cannot be broken: Your call rings out, "Come unto Me!"
-No falsehood have You spoken.
-Baptized into Your precious name, My faith cannot be put to shame, And I shall never perish.
-8 The Law reveals the guilt of sin And makes us conscience-stricken; But then the Gospel enters in The sinful soul to quicken.
-Come to the cross, trust Christ, and live; The Law no peace can ever give, No comfort and no blessing.
-9 Faith clings to Jesus' cross alone And rests in Him unceasing; And by its fruits true faith is known, With love and hope increasing.
-For faith alone can justify; Works serve our neighbor and supply The proof that faith is living.
-10 All blessing, honor, thanks, and praise To Father, Son, and Spirit, The God who saved us by His grace; All glory to His merit.
-O triune God in heav'n above, You have revealed Your saving love; Your blessed name we hallow.
-Scripture: Romans 3:10-31 Languages: English Tune Title: ES IST DAS HEIL
+Author: Paul Speratus, 1484-1551 Hymnal: Christian Worship (1993) #390 (1993) Meter: 8.7.8.7.8.8.7 Lyrics: 1 Salvation unto us has come By God's free grace and favor.
+Good works cannot avert our doom; They help and save us never.
+Faith looks to Jesus Christ alone, Who did for all the world atone; He is the one Redeemer.
+2 What God does in his law demand And none to him can render Brings wrath and woe on ev'ry hand For man, the vile offender.
+Our flesh has not those pure desires The spirit of the law requires, And lost is our condition.
+3 It is a false, misleading dream That God his law has given That sinners can themselves redeem And by their works gain heaven.
+The law is but a mirror bright To bring the inbred sin to light That lurks within our nature.
+4 Yet as the law must be fulfilled Or we must die despairing, Christ came and has God's anger stilled, Our human nature sharing.
+He has for us the law obeyed And thus the Father's vengeance stayed Which over us impended.
+5 Since Christ has full atonement made And brought to us salvation, Each Christian therefore may be glad And build on this foundation.
+Your grace alone, dear Lord, I plead; Your death is now my life indeed, For you have paid my ransom.
+6 All blessing, honor, thanks, and praise To Father, Son, and Spirit, The God who saved us by his grace-- All glory to his merit!
+O Triune God in heav'n above, You have revealed your saving love; Your blessed name be hallowed!
+Topics: Justification; Justification Languages: English Tune Title: ES IST DAS HEIL

 TextPage scan